How to save for a house

 2. Private equity loan

 Another option is a private equity loan.
 An alternative to the government’s Help To Buy scheme, a private equity loan will boost your deposit with a second charge mortgage secured against your home.
 This will give you the additional capital you need to get the home you want.
 This could help afford your dream home, or simply increase the amount you can afford.
-In fact, with an equity loan you can boost your budget by up to £150,000.
-In return, the lender will take a stake in the property.

 3. Higher lending schemes